tafujino/vcreport/README.md

   +--- vcreport.yaml
 ```

-Each sample data should placed in `results` directory by the user.
+Each sample data should be placed in `results` directory by the user.
 VCReport creates `reports` directory, where report HTML files are generated.
 It also creates `vcreport` directory used for management and logging.
 The user has to describe `vcreport.yaml` needed to run VCReport properly.

 The name of a sample directory should be identical to the sample name.
 If the name of the sample is `AAA`, the name of the directory is also `AAA`.
 The CRAM file used for variant call is supposed to be `AAA.cram`.
 There may be multiple VCF files calculated on given genomic intervals.
 If the interval name is `BBB`, the name of VCF file is supposed to be `AAA.BBB.g.vcf.gz`.
 In order to tell VCReport that CRAM and VCFs are already created, `finish` file should be put in a sample directory.